 Only registered users of CM/ECF and their authorized agents may use CM/ECF.
 Registered and authorized users are prohibited from allowing others to use their password or electronic signature.

 Vt.
 LBR 9013-1.
-Motion Practice – Generally.
+Motion Practice.

 Form of Motion; Content of Motion.